spdx/spdx-spec/chapters/appendix-IV-SPDX-license-expressions.md

 * License Exception Text: Full text of the license exception.

         <rdf:Description rdf:about="http://example.org#SPDXRef-ButIdDontWantToException">
-            <rdfs:comment>This exception may be invalid in some jurisdictions.</rdfs:comment>
+            <spdx:comment>This exception may be invalid in some jurisdictions.</spdx:comment>
             <rdfs:seeAlso>http://dilbert.com/strip/1997-01-15</rdfs:seeAlso>
             <spdx:example>So this one time, I had a license exception…</spdx:example>
             <spdx:licenseExceptionText>